resilient-http/resilient.js/README.md

 You can intercept and modify the error/response on the fly, but you must mutate the options `object` and do not lose its reference

+##### request:retry
+Arguments: `options<Object>`, `servers<Servers>`

+Fired as when a request performs a retry attempt cycle, that means all the previous requests has failed

+You can intercept and modify the `options` object on the fly, but you must mutate it and do not lose its reference

 ### resilient#send(path, options, callback)

 Performs a custom request with the given options.